ANUJ GUPTA MD

 ABOUT

-Psychiatry represents the convergence of my longstanding interests in neuroscience, individual history and narrative, and the biological and psychological treatment of conditions affecting thought, perception, emotion, and behavior.
-My clinical work is grounded in careful listening, precise diagnosis, and a long-term view of mental health.
+Psychiatry brings together my longstanding interests in neuroscience, personal history and narrative, and the biological and psychological treatment of conditions that affect thought, perception, emotion, and behavior.
+My practice is rooted in careful listening, thoughtful and precise diagnosis, and a long-term perspective on mental health.
+I deeply believe in the transformative potential of effective treatment to meaningfully improve people’s lives.

 I completed my undergraduate and medical education through the accelerated BA/MD program at The George Washington University, pursuing a course of study that integrated the sciences and the humanities.
-During medical school, I spent a dedicated year in full-time research, supported by funding from the Bill & Melinda Gates Foundation, focused on vaccine development for infectious disease.
+During medical school, I spent a dedicated year in full-time research focused on the development of preventative treatment for infectious diseases.

 In 2014, I received the Nancy C. A. Roeske Teaching Award, a national honor awarded annually to a small number of psychiatrists in recognition of outstanding and sustained contributions to medical student education.